appacademy/graduated-job_seeker-program/pairboarding-problems/w1d1-b.md

+## Behavioral

+* Tell me about yourself
+* What three things are you working on to improve your overall effectiveness?
+* You have been assigned to a project in a new technology you haven’t worked with before.
+How do you get started?
+Have you ever done this before?
+How did it go?

 ## Easy

 Given an array of length N, with integer values between 0 and N (not including 0 or N), return any integer that appears in the array more than once, i.e.